 Camper Check-In and Check-Out

-Check-In is at 3:00 pm on the first day of the session, with the exception of Family Camp.
-Check-In is at 9 am on Monday and Wednesday of Family Camp.
+Check-In is at 3:00 pm on the first day of the session.
 Check-In takes place at the Lodge, and there will be signs and staff directing you to the Lodge parking lot and into the building.
 You will sign in your camper, complete any forms or payments, meet with our Health Center Director and turn in any medications, create a canteen account for your camper, and meet your camper’s counselors.

-Check-Out is Saturday at 10:00 am, with the exception of Family Camp and Discoverers (Sunday-Tuesday).
-Check-Out for Family Camp is at 2:30 pm on Friday and Discoverers (Sunday-Tuesday) is at 3:00 pm on Tuesday, the last days of each session.
-Check-Out takes place at the Lodge, and includes our Closing Program, where campers share songs and skits from their week.
+Check-Out is Saturday at 10:00 am, with the exception of Go Green Camp (Sunday-Friady).
+Check-Out takes place at the Lodge.
 Please be sure to pick up any medications and go through the lost and found!

 If you are arriving by train, please call at least 48 hours before Check-In so we can arrange pick-up service from the train station.
 Train service to Holmes is out of Grand Central Station through the Harlem Line of the Metro North to the Southeast Station (last stop).
 No camper should be sent unescorted to camp, and we will not send any camper home unescorted.
 Parents should expect to come to Holmes with their camper to Check-In and Check-Out.
 There is a $20 charge for round trip van service from Southeast Station; taxi service is also available from the Southeast Station.